ietf-wg-procon/2418bis/draft-ietf-procon-2418bis.md

 # Introduction

-        NOTE: This document started with the raw text of RFC 2418, and subsequent drafts each incorporated the text of RFC 3934, RFC 7475, RFC 7776, RFC 8717, and RFC 9141.

 The Internet, a loosely-organized international collaboration of autonomous, interconnected networks, supports host-to-host communication through voluntary adherence to open protocols and